Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Ground state sampling

-For the ground state preparation algorithms considered in Table \ref{table:gs}, we assume that the observable is measured incoherently, in order to establish the most competitive gate depth with regards to our approach.
-However, we note that coherent estimation of observables yields a faster overall runtime, at the expense of $\OC(\varepsilon^{-1})$ scaling in the gate depth \cite{knill2007optimal, wang2019accelerated}.
+For the ground state preparation algorithms considered in Table \ref{table:gs}, we assume that the observable is measured incoherently, in order to establish the most competitive gate depth with regards to our approach. {We note that as in our discussion in Section \ref{sec:linear-systems-comparison}, coherent estimation of observables yields a faster overall runtime (linear scaling in $\OC(\varepsilon^{-1})$), at the expense of $\OC(\varepsilon^{-1})$ scaling in the gate depth, which can be exponentially worse} \cite{knill2007optimal, wang2019accelerated}.
 For all algorithms we assume that the Hamiltonian is provided classically in the form of its Pauli coefficients (as in Eq.~\eqref{eq:pauli-decomposition}), and any subsequent resources required for data access are noted.
 If the total number of Pauli terms $L$ is small, this allows for an efficient block encoding via the \texttt{SELECT} and \texttt{PREPARE} oracles, which is what we consider in Table \ref{table:gs}.
-We also consider Trotterized time evolution, which gives additional dependencies on commutators between terms \cite{childs2021theory}, which here we bound with the magnitude of the largest Pauli coefficient $\Lambda:=\max_{\ell}a_{\ell}$ for simplicity.
-We note that some approaches to ground state preparation have implicit dependencies on $\|H\|$, which we here omit by assuming $\|H\|=1$ for simplicity.
+We also consider Trotterized time evolution, which gives additional dependencies on commutators between terms \cite{childs2021theory}, which here we bound with the magnitude of the largest Pauli coefficient $\Lambda:=\max_{\ell}a_{\ell}$ for simplicity. {One can also opt for higher order Trotterized evolution, which gives improved scaling in $\varepsilon^{-1}$ but worst scaling in $L$ and $\lambda t$.}

 As with our linear systems algorithm, we focus on the quantum hardware requirements, which consists of the total number of logical qubits required for data access and to run the algorithm, as well as the gate depth.
-Similar to the linear systems task considered in Section \ref{sec:linear-systems-comparison}, our approach has the smallest space requirement, and there is scope for our algorithm to have competitive gate depth if the Pauli weight $\lambda$ is smaller than number of Pauli terms $L$.
-Our algorithm additionally has no runtime dependence on $L$ at all, so there is scope for possible advantage over other approaches for problems with large $L$.
+Similar to the linear systems task considered in Section \ref{sec:linear-systems-comparison}, our approach has the smallest space requirement, and there is scope for our algorithm to have competitive gate depth if the Pauli weight $\lambda$ is smaller than number of Pauli terms $L$ {(e.g. see values given in Table IX and X of Ref.~\cite{lee2021even}).}

 Finally, we note that in Table \ref{table:gs} we have not accounted for the runtime to prepare the trial state.
 Other coherent approaches require coherent calls to the unitary that prepares the trial state.
 Thus, if the runtime of this subroutine is significant, this would also cause discrepancies in the total runtimes listed.